Sargeanthost/TerraFirmaCraftAndMore-CraftTweaker/README.md

 make mc crops drop nothing when broken

-when opening a chest in the bed room, the game dies

 weird hidey hole chest doesnt have a loot table?

 a chest in a weird room has default loot, triple check boiler plate on loot entries